-- Increases more objective standards for Village review of land division and consolidation requests by certified survey map, while still considering surrounding context when approving new lot sizes. - Requires a certified survey map to consolidate historic lots of record where a landowner desires to build over a historic lot line within their ownership parcel.
+- Increases objective standards for Village review of land division and consolidation requests by certified survey map (CSM), while still considering surrounding context when approving new lot sizes. - Requires a CSM to consolidate historic lots of record where a landowner desires to build over a historic lot line within their ownership parcel.